Cancer Registrar Jobs in USA with Visa Sponsorship

 Do cancer registrars qualify for H-1B visa sponsorship?

-Yes, cancer registrars typically qualify for H-1B sponsorship as specialty occupation workers.
+Yes, cancer registrars typically qualify for H-1B visa sponsorship as specialty occupation workers.
 The role requires specialized knowledge of medical terminology, cancer staging systems, and health data management that generally requires a bachelor's degree in health information management, public health, or related field.

 How to find Cancer Registrar jobs with visa sponsorship?